Beside the great Rufiji River, Rufiji River camp has one of the best locations in the Selous.

 Attitude towards children: Responsible older children are welcome at Rufiji River Camp in accordance with the restrictions below, but they are very much their parents’ responsibility.

-Property’s age restrictions: 5 years and over.
-Children under 16 are not allowed on walking safaris in the Selous.
+Property’s age restrictions: There is no age restriction at Rufiji River Camp.
+Children under 12 are not allowed on walking safaris in the Selous.

 Special activities & services: With advance notice, early dinners can be prepared for children.